Deepwater drilling: 2010 Deepwater Horizon oil spill

 On 20 April 2010, a BP deepwater oil rig (Deepwater Horizon) exploded, killing 11 and releasing 750,000 cubic meters (200 million gallons) of oil into the Gulf of Mexico.
 With those numbers, many scientists consider this disaster to be one of the worst environmental disasters in the history of the US.

 A large number of animal deaths have resulted from the release of the oil.
 A Center study estimates that over 82,000 birds, about 6,000 sea turtles, and nearly 26,000 marine mammals were killed from either the initial explosion or the oil spill.
+Deepwater wellbore integrity has become an increasingly important point in the field of petroleum engineering.